 "We have wonderful grounds and a very diverse plant population that would be benefited by having extra pollinators around, and the fact that it will be here on campus meant that I could hopefully get other interested people involved as well," Parkin said.

-On April 10, Dr. Shannon Davis-Foust, a senior lecturer for biology and environmental studies and faculty adviser to the Sustainable Beekeeping Club, hosted a class to discuss the sudden decline in pollinator populations across the United States and the importance of installing bee colonies on campus.
-Her talk was part of UWO's annual Free School Program.
+On April 10, Dr. Shannon Davis-Foust, a senior lecturer for biology and environmental studies and faculty adviser to the Sustainable Beekeeping Club, hosted a class to discuss the sudAdvance-Titan out there called a neonicotinoid.